An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Conclusions and Perspectives

-Though DMDs have the highest refresh rate (up to $23 \,\mathrm{kHz}$) amongst all the digital light modulators, the usable frame rate is limited to a few hundred hertz due to the data transfer speed of the hardware \cite{Akbulut:11, Liu:17}.
-Despite having a lower refresh rate of $4.5 \,\mathrm{kHz}$, due to the limited data transfer rate, FLC-SLMs show equal potential to achieve similar results with a double enhancement factor.
-Camera being the slowest component in the setup, consumes more than $95\%$ of the overall processing time.
-However, the delay in data transfer can be reduced drastically by using a multi-channel data transfer protocol like \textit{CoaXPress}.
-A camera-free setup can also be developed to increase the acquisition speed to form 3D volumetric complex structure.
+The other advanced functionalities of the FLC-SLM, such as RGB data transfer based on three color channels and wavelength calibration-free property, always add an edge to design a new experiment.
+The fast pixel switching response time of ($40 \, \text{\textmu s}$) and a high refresh rate of $4.5 \, \mathrm{kHz}$ \cite{Park:20} make the FLC-SLM suitable for applications like tissue imaging, live cell imaging and photoacoustic microscopy.
+Despite advancements in algorithms and SLM refresh rate, the operating speed of the whole system is bottlenecked by the slow data transfer rate between the camera and the PC.
+However, the delay in data transfer from the camera to the PC can be reduced drastically by using a multi-channel data transfer protocol like \textit{CoaXPress}.
 A faster acquisition speed will further reduce the number of iterations required to reach convergence as it will nullify the noise generated due to beam shift, temperature fluctuations and the change in response of the camera sensor.
-The above advantages combined with its cost effectiveness makes the system more viable for real time focusing compared to DMD and NLC-SLM based setups which are expensive.
+The above advantages, combined with its cost-effectiveness, make the system more suitable for designing various complex wavefront shaping experiments.